Branded Slots

 The Wheel of Fortune

 Britain’s Got Talent is a Playtech release that plays on five reels with 20 paylines.
-Players have the chance to deactivate some of the lines if they wish.
+Players can deactivate some of the lines if they wish.
 You can win up to 1,125x your total bet during the Live Show Bonus.
 Additionally, the game offers up to 20 free spins with sticky wild symbols.

 View more...